 Only shapes one egg at a time

-Those who prefer hard-boiled eggs will get a kick out of the way this egg mold transforms basic round eggs into a 3D replica of a dinosaur skull.
-It not only makes for a great gift but also puts a fun twist on lunch for kids who are fussy eaters.
+Those who prefer hard-boiled eggs will get a kick out of the way this egg mold transforms basic round eggs into a 3D dinosaur skull.
+It not only makes for a great gift, but it also puts a fun twist on lunch for kids who are fussy eaters.

-After you’ve already boiled and peeled your hard-boiled egg, you simply place the egg inside the mold, let it sit for about 10 minutes in the refrigerator or an ice bath, and then find your egg has been transformed into a completely new shape.
+After you’ve already boiled and peeled your hard-boiled egg, simply place the egg inside the mold, let it sit for about 15 minutes in the refrigerator or an ice bath, and then find that your egg has been transformed into a completely new shape.

 This dinosaur skull egg mold is made from food-safe, BPA-free plastic that is durable.
 It must be washed by hand.